 Does being part of a series trust improve fund distribution?

 Within the varying and changing requirements for acceptance by platforms, solely being a member of a series trust does not ensure dealer agreement acceptance, but the process may be easier and faster as a result of the fund’s inclusion in the series trust.
-For example, if the series trust has already been approved by the dealer, the process to add another fund from a review and operational perspective is rather straightforward.
-This potential does not exist for many standalone trusts.
+For example, if the dealer has already approved the series trust, the process of adding another fund from a review and operational perspective is rather straightforward.

 What does it cost to convert a fund to a series trust?